corrados/edrumulus/algorithm/README.md

 showed that the scan time must be enlarged to 6 ms which causes additional trigger delay.

+# Test signals

+To support a new pad type, test data should be recorded.
+If a second trigger is supported, a stereo signal sampled at 8 kHz shall be used, otherwise use a monophonic recording.
+Make sure that the signal is never clipped, even for the highest velocity hits.

+The following hit sequence shall be recorded:

+- 5 single hits at medium velocity near the center of the pad
+  - intended for estimating the decay curve gradient
+- 10 to 20 single hits near the center of the pad varying the hit velocity from lowest velocity to highest possible velocity
+  - intended for threshold/sensitivity adjustment
+- about 10 hits with low velocity starting from left edge of the pad going to the middle and back to the edge of the pad
+- about 10 hits with high velocity starting from left edge of the pad going to the middle and back to the edge of the pad
+  - both test signals are intended for positional sensing
+- press roll at low velocity near the middle of the pad
+- press roll at high velocity near the middle of the pad
+- press roll at low velocity near the edge of the pad
+- press roll at high velocity near the edge of the pad
+- press roll varying velocity from high to low and back to high near the middle of the pad
+- press roll varying velocity from high to low and back to high near the edge of the pad
+  - the press rolls are for optimizing the parameters for the retrigger cancellation

 # First results

 The following plot shows how the current status of the algorithms performs.
 At the beginning there are